 Enable – we link people to existing services in local communities to enable them to participate in their local communities, through referrals and signposting to support groups, counselling, GP’s, volunteering and befriending organisations.
 We ensure that as well as the information about these invaluable services, ex-detainees have the means to access them.

 Empower – we encourage ex-detainees to overcome isolation and regain their confidence and self-esteem through involvement in volunteering, befriending and educational projects within their local communities as well as through their active involvement in the running of the Ex-Detainee Project.
 We support them in telling their stories to media and the public and ensure that their voices are heard through facilitating the annual ex-detainee conference.

 Influence – we work closely with our partner organisations to influence policy and promote best practice in respect of ex-detainees from before they are released, to the grant of status in the UK, or removal to their home country.

-Please contact the Ex-Detainee Project helpline if you are in need of support on:
+Please contact the Post Detention Support Project helpline if you are in need of support on:

 If you would like to refer someone for our support please fill in this FORM